arnegevaert/adaptive-hierarchical-shrinkage/README.md

 leads to unnecessary performance loss.
 This notebook shows how you can use our cross-validation function to cross-validate `shrink_mode` and `lmb` without this performance loss.

+## Experiments
+To reproduce the experiments from the paper, see